Pumpkin Yogurt | Copycat Noosa

-This healthier Copycat Noosa Pumpkin Yogurt recipe has a delicious pumpkin swirl made with pure pumpkin puree, no refined sugars and seasonal spices for a mouthwatering and healthy breakfast or snack!
+This Copycat Noosa Pumpkin Yogurt recipe is delicious.
+Made with pure pumpkin puree, and pumpkin pie spice for a healthy breakfast or snack!
+Gluten-free, Low-Carb, and Vegan option.

 I love easy copycat recipes, you might want to try these reader favorites; Panera Autumn Squash Soup, Copycat Chipotle Chicken, and these spot-on Honey Bran Muffin {Mimi’s Copycat}

-Yogurt is a favorite grab-and-go breakfast or snack in our house and we love Noosa yogurts, made with whole milk, clean and delicious ingredients.
-However, they can be a bit pricey, so I came up with this easy (and healthier) copycat Noosa pumpkin yogurt recipe.
+Yogurt is a favorite grab-and-go breakfast or snack in our house and we love Noosa yogurts.
+Made with whole milk, clean and delicious ingredients.
+However, they can be a bit pricey, so I developed this easy (and healthier) copycat Noosa pumpkin yogurt recipe.

-Full ingredietns in the recipe card at bottom of post.
+Full ingredients and directions are in the recipe card at end of post.

 How to Make Pumpkin Yogurt